"I and the Father are One" John 10:30.

-In John 17:3, lifting his eyes to heaven Yahoshua said "This is Eternal Life, that they might know YOU, Father, the Only True Elohim (G-d), and Yahoshua the Messiah, whom you sent"
+In John 17:3, lifting his eyes to heaven Yahoshua said "This is Eternal Life, that they might know YOU, Father, the Only True God, and Yahoshua the Messiah, whom you sent"

-In what sense are we to be 'one' even as the Yahuweh, the Father, and Yahoshua, the Messiah, are 'one'?
-We'll take a look at the answer to that question in verses 21 -23 of the same chapter,
+In what sense are we to be 'one' even as the Yahuweh, the Father, and Yahoshua the Messiah, are 'one'?
+Yahoshua will answer that question for us in verses 21 -23.

 Jn 17:21-23, "...that they may all be one; even as You Father, are in Me, and I in you, that they also may be in Us; that the world may believe that You did send Me.
 And the glory which You have given Me I have given to them; that they may be one, 'just as We are one'; I in them, and You in Me, that they may be perfected in unity, that the world may know that You did love Me.
 Father, I desire that they also, whom You have given Me, be with Me where I am, in order that they may behold My glory, which You have given Me; for You did love Me before the foundation of the world, O righteous Father, although the world has not known You, yet I have known You; and these have known that You did send Me..."

-There is so much that the Savior said here that we can discuss in more detail, such as the fact that glory which the Father has given him, he gave that glory to His disciples, and of course THIS IS NOT the glory that was his because of his being part of a Trinity, or co-equal with the Father, He just got through explaining to His disciples, and us, that His Father alone is the "Only True God".
-Then how are we to be one “just as” they are one - “In unity” (vs 23).
+There is so much that the Savior said here that we can and will discuss in more detail, such as the fact that glory which the Father has given him, he gave that glory to His disciples, and of course THIS IS NOT the glory that was his because of his being part of a Trinity, or co-equal with the Father, He just got through explaining to His disciples, and us, that His Father alone is the "Only True God".
+Then how are we to be one “just as” they are one – the answer is “in unity” (vs 23).

 We are to be one “just as” the Messiah and the Father are one “in unity”.